easy2-code/Props-Practice-in-React/README.md

 # 🚀 Deploying Vite + React App to GitHub Pages

-This guide explains how to deploy this project to **GitHub Pages**.
+This guide explains how to deploy this project to GitHub Pages.

 🔹 1.
 Install `gh-pages`